‘L&HH: Hollywood’ Recap — Alexis Skyy Goes After Moniece’s GF & Gets Caught Grinding

 Despite her reservations, Brooke ends up meeting with Hazel at a swanky restaurant.
 She’s prepared for the worst, so when her rival Hazel walks up and instantly throws shade, it’s only a matter of seconds before Brooke reminds her that she’s all about that action.
 The singer lunges towards her nemesis and security has to rip them apart during their heated fight.
 Luckily, there’s a very different vibe on Chanel and Nikki’s double date at the bowling alley.
 Safaree makes sure to give Solo and Chanel time to talk and get to know each other, so they walk away.
 As Nikki says, “it’s time to take the training wheels off.”
 Solo wants to know why Chanel hasn’t been answering his calls and she jokes how when he last rung, she was in the shower.
 “You can’t see me naked just yet,” she says to her crush, and Solo can’t help but be intrigued!

 Bridget Kelly really wants to hear Marcus Black‘s side of the story after seeing Brooke and Booby together.
 She can tell he’s heartbroken about their split, even though he made mistakes of his own.
 When she asks about his feelings, Marcus admits he’s torn up about his ex’s new flame, especially since he was going to pop the question.
 When he pulls out a gorgeous diamond sparkler, Bridget’s jaw drops.
 She tells him not to give up yet, saying “wait a little bit longer.”
 Shortly after, a friend of Brooke’s also surprises her at the club, by letting her know that Marcus will be there.
 Brooke is SO nervous to talk to her ex, but when she sees him chatting with Bridget’s beau James, she walks up.
-“I love you facts.
+“I love you, facts.
 My mom love you.
 My daughter love you,” he says.
-Brooke admits that she still has love for him, so she’s torn between two men.
+Brooke admits that she has feelings for him, so she’s torn between two men!

-Lastly, when Zell arrives to his fashion shoot, having sneakily gone with Masika’s friend Donatella (without her knowledge) — things take a crazy turn.
+Lastly, when Zell arrives to his fashion shoot organized by Masika’s friend Donatella (without her knowledge of their feud) — things take a crazy turn.
 “Today is a good day.
 I’m styling and pro-filing with hot new artist Angel Gold,” he says, before their insanely tense showdown takes place.
 Masika storms in with her girl and they call him out, saying that they’ve hired another designer to handle the load and he can hit the road.
 Zell offers to do the job for free, but they are n-o-t interested in the least, so insults are fired back and forth.
 “That’s not the type of low budget mess you want on your set,” Masika says, before having him escorted out.
 So much for them making up!

+Tune in Monday at 8/7c on VH1 to watch Love & Hip Hop: Hollywood!

 HollywoodLifers, what did you think about tonight’s episode of L&HH?
 Tell us, below!